 The TriCity International Wine Festival is an adults-only (19+) event.
 Tickets cost about $80 plus GST.

 The event will most likely sell out.
 Consequently, be sure to reserve your tickets well in advance.

 What to Expect

-At the wine festival expect to enjoy a pleasant evening sampling fine wines and tasty appetizers in a beautiful West Coast building.
-As you enter the Westwood Plateau clubhouse you’ll find a coat check area run by volunteers who’ll look after your belongings in exchange for a donation to the Ride to Conquer Cancer.
+At the wine festival expect to enjoy a pleasant evening sampling fine wines and tasty appetizers in an attractive venue.
+As you enter you’ll find a coat check area run by volunteers who’ll look after your belongings in exchange for a donation to the Royal Columbian Hospital Foundation.
 Next, you’ll find a place to pick up your wine glass so you can get started.

-The venue is divided into three fairly large tasting rooms.
+The venue is divided into a few different areas.
 In each there is a selection of winery stations offering samples of dozens of different kinds of wines.
-Also in each room are three or so food stations offering savory appetizers and delicious sweets.
+Also in each area are food stations offering savory appetizers and delicious sweets.

-Also at the venue, likely upstairs, is a silent auction which again benefits the Ride to Conquer Cancer.
+Also at the venue is a silent auction which again benefits the Royal Columbian Hospital Foundation.
 There you’ll find a wide range of fancy items to bid on, including gift baskets and restaurant and golf package gift certificates.
-Don’t forget to take your cheque book!
+Don’t forget to take your cheque book or credit card!